The World’s Best Holiday Markets and Festive Towns

 The World's Best Holiday Markets + Festive Towns

 Nothing evokes festive feelings like sipping warm boozy beverages, shopping from little stalls and gliding around the ice skating rink at a holiday market.
-With reduced capacity and other social distancing measures, things might look a little different this year, but these Christmas markets and festive towns still have yuletide magic in spades.
-Decided to stay put for the holidays?
-Then bookmark this list for 2021’s extra celebratory, fully-vaccinated holiday season.
+If you're looking for a change of scenery this year, these festive towns have yuletide magic in spades.

 Wassail Weekend in Woodstock, VT